Drum Dampening: The Ultimate Guide

 - less volume

 Basically, less… Drum dampening removes or changes things in your drum sound.
 This is why dampening is sometimes also called “control”… You’re controlling the ringing, overtones, sustain, volume, or certain frequencies in your sound.
+Why do people dampen drums?
+Well, it’s perfect if you need to make drums quieter, if you want to stop drums ringing, or if you’re trying to get a specific drum sound.

 Different types of drum dampening will give you different outcomes (and you can read more about this below).
 You can have anything from a tiny change in sound, right up to extreme drum muffling.
 Once you know how different dampening methods work, you can use this knowledge to your advantage and create a great drum sound.
 More importantly, you’ll be able to tweak your drum sound with dampening to match the style of particular tracks or the requirements of different environments.
 We’ll look at the different types of drum dampening further down this page.
 First, though, there are a few more important things to cover.